4 minute read

 This helps to add value to data from the previous layers before sending it to the next layers.

-6. Data visualization Layer
+6. Data visualisation Layer

 Benefits of well-designed data ingestion